|Nutrition Facts (per serving)|

 In a small bowl, stir together the oats and cinnamon.
 Using a pastry blender or a couple of knives, cut in the butter until the mixture resembles coarse crumbs.

 Sprinkle the oat mixture on top of the muffin batter.
-Bake for 20 to 22 minutes, or until a toothpick inserted in the centers comes out clean.
+Bake for 20 to 22 minutes, or until a toothpick inserted into the centers comes out clean.

 Cool the muffin on a wire rack for 5 minutes.
 Remove muffins from muffin tin and serve warm.